platers/obsidian-linter/README.md

 3. Add a new rule in `rules.ts`.
 4. Run `npm run compile` to build, generate documentation, and test the plugin.

+Make sure to use Node 15.x or higher.

 Run `npm test` to run tests.
 Run `npm run docs` to generate the documentation.
+Run `npm run lint` to lint the code.

 ## Rules